daphneweemering/trial-participation/README.md

 # Contact
-You can reach me via e-mail at <d.n.weemering@umcutrecht.nl> or Ruben van Eijk (corresponding author) at <r.p.a.vaneijk-2@umcutrecht.nl>.

 You can reach me via email at <d.n.weemering@umcutrecht.nl> or <dnweemering@gmail.com> for questions regarding the repository.
 For correspondence regarding this article, contact Dr. Ruben van Eijk (corresponding author) at <r.p.a.vaneijk-2@umcutrecht.nl>.